Into the Woods (film): Plot

-However, each of the characters learn that their endings don't remain happy: the Baker is worried that he is a poor father to his newborn baby; the Baker's wife lets the Prince temporarily seduce her; Cinderella is disenchanted by her cheating Prince; and the Witch learns that she has lost her powers in exchange for her youth and beauty, after being rejected by Rapunzel, who then runs off with her Prince.
+However, each of the characters learns that their endings don't remain happy: the Baker is worried that he is a poor father to his newborn baby; the Baker's wife lets the Prince temporarily seduce her; Cinderella is disenchanted by her cheating Prince; and the Witch lost her powers in exchange for her youth and beauty and is rejected by Rapunzel, who then runs off with her Prince.
 The growth of a second beanstalk from the last remaining magic bean allows the Giant's widow to climb down and threaten the kingdom if no one delivers Jack in retribution for killing her husband.
 The characters attempt to find and protect Jack.
-In the process, Red Riding Hood's mother and grandmother, Jack's mother and the Baker's wife are killed.
-The Baker, Cinderella, Jack and Red Riding Hood all blame each other for their individual actions that led to the tragedy, ultimately blaming the Witch for growing the beans in the first place.
-She curses them all for their inability to accept any responsibility, as well as their refusal to do the "right thing" (handing Jack over).
+In the process, Red Riding Hood's mother and grandmother, as well as Jack's mother, are killed, and the Baker's wife is killed after she considers having an affair with Cinderella's Prince.
+The Baker, Cinderella, Jack and Red Riding Hood all blame each other for their actions that led to the tragedy, ultimately blaming the Witch for growing the beans in the first place.
+She curses them all for their inability to accept any responsibility, as well as their refusal to hand Jack over.
 Casting all the remaining beans away, the Witch begs her mother to punish her again, and she abandons the group by melting into a large pit of boiling tar.

 The remaining characters resolve to kill the threatening Giant's widow, though they discuss the complicated morality of retribution and revenge in the process.
-They lure the Giant's widow into stepping in the tar pit, where she trips and falls with a tree crushing her.
+They lure the Giant's widow into stepping in the tar pit, where she is attacked by Cinderella's birds and rocks slung by Jack and the Baker.
+She trips and falls, with a tree crushing her.
 With the Giant's widow dead, the characters move forward with their lives.
 The Baker, thinking of his wife, is determined to be a good father.
-Cinderella decides to leave her Prince and help the Baker with Jack and Red Riding Hood, as they are now orphans, and will be moving into the bakery.
-The Baker comforts his son by telling the story of the film as the movie ends with the Witch's moral ("Children will Listen"), which means children can change due to their parents' actions and behaviors.
+Cinderella decides to leave her Prince and help the Baker with Jack and Red Riding Hood, who are now orphans and will be moving into the bakery.
+The Baker comforts his son by retelling the film's story, as it ends with the Witch's moral, where children will listen and learn from their parents' actions and behaviors.